-You can export the templates that are included in Microsoft Dynamics 365, modify them, and then reimport them as new templates.
+You can export the templates that are included in customer engagement apps, modify them, and then reimport them as new templates.
 This can give you a running start on creating your own custom Excel templates.

 Best practices and considerations for using Excel templates

-Here are some things you need to be aware of to create and make best use of Excel templates in Customer Engagement apps.
+Here are some things you need to be aware of to create and make best use of Excel templates.

 Test your Excel templates